yamunariver/Az104/README.md

+## You have an Azure subscription.

+You plan to deploy a web app in a Linux-based Docker container.

+You need to recommend a solution for the deployment of the web app that meets the following requirements:

+Supports a custom domain name
+Provides the ability to scale out automatically based on demand.
+Minimizes administrative effort
+Minimizes costs

+Which solution should you recommend?

+Select only one answer.

+Azure App Service

+Azure Container Instances

+Azure Kubernetes Service (AKS)

+Azure Virtual Machine Scale Sets
+## Exp: Azure App Service fulfills all the stated requirements.
+Azure Virtual Machine Scale Sets, Azure Kubernetes Service (AKS), and Azure Container Instances are more difficult to administer and more costly.

 ## You need to create an Azure App Service web app that runs on Windows.
 The web app requires scaling to five instances, 45 GB of storage, and a custom domain name.
 The solution must minimize costs.

 Which App Service plan should you use?